 Colonial

 The Colonial home is one of the most popular styles of home in the United States.
-The homes are symmetrical, or square, and feature an entry door that can be found in the middle of the front of the home.
+The homes are symmetrical in design, or square, and feature an entry door that can be found in the middle of the front of the home.
 The style also features two windows on either side of the entry door, with five windows on the second floor, with one directly above the entry door.

 - Example: We want to live in a colonial house.